skkumaravelan/KumarFork-aif-c01-study-notes/README.md

 - **SageMaker Model Dashboard**: Provides a unified interface to manage and monitor all model-related activities.
 - **SageMaker Data Wrangler**: Simplifies the process of data preparation for machine learning, enabling quick and easy data cleaning, transformation, and visualization.

+---

+### Amazon Bedrock

+Amazon Bedrock is a fully managed, serverless service that provides access to high-performing foundation models (FMs) from leading AI companies through a single API.
+It is designed to facilitate the creation of generative AI applications, prioritizing security, privacy, and responsible AI.

+#### Features
+- **Model Choice**: Access a variety of foundation models from AI21 Labs, Anthropic, Cohere, Meta, Mistral AI, Stability AI, and Amazon, allowing for optimal model selection based on specific application needs.
+- **Customization**: Customize foundation models privately with your data using techniques such as fine-tuning and Retrieval Augmented Generation (RAG), enhancing the model's relevance and accuracy.
+- **Retrieval Augmented Generation (RAG)**: Enhances outputs by integrating retrieval processes that pull relevant external knowledge into the generative model.
+- **Bedrock Agents**: Create agents capable of planning and executing multistep tasks using company systems and data sources—streamlining complex tasks such as customer inquiries and order processing.
+- **Serverless**: Eliminates the need for infrastructure management, simplifying the deployment and scaling of AI capabilities.
+- **Security and Privacy Guardrails**: Features robust controls to restrict AI outputs, preventing the generation of inappropriate content and restricting sensitive advice like financial recommendations, ensuring ethical and compliant AI usage.

 ## Tables

 ### Types of Diffusion Models